 The Core Curriculum

-The Construction Management curriculum is aligned and monitored constantly to provide graduates with the best education and experiential learning for a career in professional construction management.
+The Construction Management curriculum is aligned and monitored to provide graduates with the best education and experiential learning for a career in professional construction management.

 Major Status Admission Criteria